Nolan Jones Player Props: Rockies vs. Yankees

 Nolan Jones At The Plate

-- Jones is batting .293 with eight doubles, six home runs and 16 walks.
+- Jones is hitting .283 with eight doubles, six home runs and 16 walks.

-- In 16.2% of his games this season, he has hit a home run, and 4.3% of his trips to the plate.
+- Looking at the 38 games he has played this season, he's homered in six of them (15.8%), and in 4.2% of his trips to the dish.

+- In 28.9% of his games this year, Jones has picked up at least one RBI.
+In four of those games (10.5%) he recorded more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.